Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 Vanderbilt Stats and Trends

-- So far this year Vanderbilt has two wins against the spread.

-- This season, the Commodores are winless ATS when entering a game as an underdog of 20.5 points or more.
+- The Commodores have yet to cover the spread this season when underdogs by 20.5 points or more.

-- Vanderbilt's games this season have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- Vanderbilt's games this season have eclipsed the over/under three times in six opportunities (50%).

-- When Vanderbilt churns out over 355.5 yards, the team is 0-2 against the spread and 1-1 overall.
+- Vanderbilt is 0-2 against the spread and 1-1 overall when the team piles up over 355.5 yards.

 - The Commodores have turned the ball over 14 times this season, six more turnovers than the Bulldogs have forced (8).